Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### Stopping Conditions for Regression

-Just like as we did in the section of classification trees, we use **stopping conditions** to prevent overfitting.
-Generally, we use **accuracy gain**.
+classification trees, we use **stopping conditions** to prevent overfitting.
+In general, we look for **accuracy gain** to decide whether a split is worth it.

+This **accuracy gain** is essentially the same as what we previously called **impurity decrease**  (like Gini index reduction or entropy decrease).
+So when we talk about “gaining accuracy,” we’re really talking about **making the leaf nodes purer** -- that is, reducing the uncertainty or mixing in the resulting regions.